Altun Ha Ruins & Belize Cave Tubing tour

 Standing on top of the Temple of the Green Tomb, you are eye-level with the jungle canopy where the Jade Head — Belize’s most iconic Maya treasure — was pulled from the earth in 1968.
 Hours later, your headlamp cuts through total darkness as the Caves Branch River carries you silently through a cathedral of stalactites, past ancient Maya pottery left untouched for a thousand years.
 Two worlds.
 One unforgettable day.
 The Altun Ha Ruins & Belize Cave Tubing from Belize City is your tour for today!

-Everything You Need to Know Before You Go – Altun Ha Ruins & Belize Cave Tubing
+At A Glance – Altun Ha Ruins & Belize Cave Tubing

-WHAT TO EXPECT |
+| TOUR DETAILS | WHAT TO EXPECT | |||||||

-| What is included? |
+| What to Wear and Bring |

 |

-Your Altun Ha Ruins & Belize Cave Tubing tour Itinerary
+The Full Day Itinerary: What to Expect on Your Altun Ha Ruins & Belize Cave Tubing tour Itinerary

 9:30 AM — Altun Ha Archaeological Reserve